AdobeDocs/journey-optimizer-b2b.en/help/user/journeys/journey-nodes.md

 1. Lastly, you can add a default path for people not qualified for the above paths.
 If not, the journey ends for these people

-Now that you have conditions defining each path that you're splitting your audience on the people level, you can add actions that you want to take on people.
+When you have conditions defined for each path that you're splitting your audience on the people level, you can add actions that you want to take on people.

 >[!NOTE]
 >